 In 1971, the Council of Europe asked the world-renowned conductor Herbert von Karajan to arrange an instrumental version of the “Ode to Joy” from Ludwig van Beethoven’s Ninth Symphony.
 The result then became the organisation’s official anthem in 1972.

-In 1986, a predecessor of today’s European Union (EU) adopted the anthem and ever since then it has been played at most of the official ceremonies held in Europe, emphasising European values.
+In 1986, a predecessor of today’s European Union (EU) adopted the anthem upon invitation of the Council of Europe and ever since then it has been played at most of the official ceremonies held in Europe and elsewhere, emphasising European values.

 European Anthem Instrumental (Audio):